meng-xu-cs/watspeed-platsec-course/lab1/guide.md

 you should be able to deploy a simple webserver running inside the container of your VM.

+## Step 0: Establish an SSH connection to the cloud machine

+Please refer to the [CloudLabs documentation](https://docs.cloudlabs.ai/Learner/ConnectToTheVM) for the instructions to connect to the cloud machine assigned to you.

+Note that you will need
+*VM DNS name*, *VM Admin Username*, and *VM Admin Password* to make the connection, which can be found in the landing page of the lab.

 ## Step 1: Update the installed packages

 ```bash